fatlard1993/vanilla-bean-components/Elem/README.md

 ## Options & methods

-Everything in a Elem can be controlled by its `options`.
-In addition to configuration, `options` offers access to properties, methods, and events of the Elem class and its `.elem` HTMLElement.
+Everything about a Elem can be controlled by its `options`, which offers access to; properties, methods, and events of the Elem class and its `.elem` HTMLElement.

 - ...[EventTarget](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget)
 - ...[Node](https://developer.mozilla.org/en-US/docs/Web/API/Node)